 Note that these definitions are descriptive and not prescriptive.
 They may, however, operate in a prescriptive manner in some cases.
-For example, a proposed home occupation using an area of 1,500 square feet would not meet the definition of Home Occupation which is limited to 1,000 square feet, and therefore would not be permitted.
+For example, a proposed home occupation using an area of 1,500 square feet would not meet the definition of Home Occupation which is defined as having a maximum of 1,000 square feet, and would therefore not be permitted.